SLICE alignment workflow

 -

-When using the joystick, adjust the slider to lower the step size for finer stage movements.
-This will enable more exact positioning of the mirror alignment patterns and light sheets in the field of view as needed.
+Throughout this procedure, use the software joystick to move the stage.
+Adjust the slider to reduce the step size as needed to enable fine stage movements for precise positioning of the mirror alignment marks and light sheets in the field of view.

 -